NaturalInscribed 1985India

 Inscription Justification

 Brief synthesis Manas Wildlife Sanctuary is located in the State of Assam in North-East India, a biodiversity hotspot.
 Covering an area of 39,100 hectares, it spans the Manas river and is bounded to the north by the forests of Bhutan.
 The Manas Wildlife Sanctuary is part of the core zone of the 283,700 hectares Manas Tiger Reserve, and lies alongside the shifting river channels of the Manas River.
 The site’s scenic beauty includes a range of forested hills, alluvial grasslands and tropical evergreen forests.
 The site provides critical and viable habitats for rare and endangered species, including tiger, greater one-horned rhino, swamp deer, pygmy hog and Bengal florican.
 Manas has exceptional importance within the Indian sub-continent’s protected areas, as one of the most significant remaining natural areas in the region, where sizeable populations of a large number of threatened species continue to survive.
 Criterion (vii): Manas is recognized not only for its rich biodiversity but also for its spectacular scenery and natural landscape.
 Manas is located at the foothills of the Eastern Himalayas.
 The northern boundary of the park is contiguous to the international border of Bhutan manifested by the imposing Bhutan hills.
 It spans on either side of the majestic Manas river flanked in the east and the west by reserved forests.
-The tumultuous river swirling down the rugged mountains in the backdrop of forested hills coupled with the serenity of the alluvial grasslands and…
+The tumultuous river swirling down the rugged mountains in the backdrop of forested hills coupled with the serenity of the alluvial grasslands and tropical evergreen forests offers a unique wilderness experience.
+Criterion (ix): The Manas-Beki system is the major river system flowing through the property and joining the Brahmaputra river further downstream.
+These and other rivers carry an enormous amount of silt and rock debris from the foothills resulting from the heavy rainfall, fragile nature of the rock and steep gradients of the catchments.
+This leads to the formation of alluvial terraces, comprising deep layers of deposited rock and…